 Residents will find that the borough is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Big Run is worth considering.

-The citizens of Big Run have a very low rate of college education: just 9.34% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Big Run has a very low overall level of education: only 9.34% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Big Run in 2022 was $25,230, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,920 for a family of four.
 However, Big Run contains both very wealthy and poor people as well.